||Katrina Walker is an educator and

 designer specializing in textiles, construction and surface design techniques.
 She traditionally works with

 natural fibers, particularly silk and wool.
-Initially trained in apparel, Katrina is known in the quilting world for her simple but bold single-layer creations using Pojagi inspired seaming techniques combined with traditional quilting block designs.
+Katrina is also known in the quilting world for her simple but bold single-layer creations using Pojagi inspired seaming techniques combined with traditional quilting block designs.

-As an educator and designer for the home sewing industry, Katrina represents SVP Worldwide as an educator for Husqvarna Viking and Pfaff sewing machines.
+As an educator and designer for the home sewing industry, Katrina represents SVP Worldwide as an freelance educator for Husqvarna Viking and Pfaff sewing machines.
+Her popular online classes with BurdaStyle, Craftsy, CraftDaily, and Taunton Workshops have enrolled thousands of students worldwide.
 She also writes and

 creates designs for publications such as Threads, Stitch,